lisa-lumos/Snowflake/03-virtual-warehouses.md

 ## Query acceleration service (starts from Enterprise Edition)
 `Can be enabled for a warehouse.` Can accelerate query or its sub-queries, by offloading parts of the work in parallel to serverless compute resources provided by the service.
 Reduces the impact of outlier queries.

+Types of workloads that might benefit from the query acceleration service:
+- Ad hoc analytics.
+- Workloads with unpredictable data volume per query.
+- Queries with large scans and selective filters.

-To identify the queries that might benefit from this service
+To identify the queries that might benefit from this service:
-- use the SYSTEM$ESTIMATE_QUERY_ACCELERATION function to check a specific query
+- use the system$estimate_query_acceleration() function to check a specific query
 - query the QUERY_ACCELERATION_ELIGIBLE View.
-It identifies the queries and warehouses that might benefit the most from the service.
+It identifies the queries/warehouses that might benefit the most from the service.

-The service does not accelerate queries on tables that have search optimization enabled.

 Enable the service by specifying ENABLE_QUERY_ACCELERATION = TRUE for a warehouse.